Speedy Vinnie Hinostroza learning to rein himself in

 “It’s about being patient,” Hinostroza said.
 “Once my teammate’s ready to make a pass, or when a ‘D’ is turning, then really turn it on.
 Know when to slow down and when to speed up.
 I was just getting myself out of position by skating too much, when I should have just stopped and waited and reacted to the play with my speed, instead of trying to overthink it.”

-So during this training camp, Hinostroza has been more conscious of what his teammates are doing.
+Hinostroza, who is trying to make his way through the logjam of forwards fighting for the last couple of spots in the lineup, has been more conscious of what his teammates are doing.
 Ease up through the neutral zone, then fly after the puck once it’s chipped in.
 Put the defense on its heels with speed, then get yourself in position to make a play or receive a pass.
-Don’t shoot out of the corner for a breakout until you know your teammate has the puck and no longer needs the support.
+Don’t come shooting out of the corner until you know your teammate has the puck and no longer needs the support.

 These are little things that come with experience, with 56 NHL games played — 49 of them last year, when Hinostroza had six goals and eight assists in various roles up and down the lineup.

-Hinostroza spent much of his summer working out with Patrick Kane and Ryan Hartman in Chicago.
-Part of his training including improving his mental skills, a rapidly growing industry within the world of professional athletes.
+Hinostroza spent much of his summer working out with Patrick Kane and Ryan Hartman.
+Part of his training included improving his mental skills.
 Hinostroza read the book “Mind Gym” and has been trying to apply its belief in the power of positive thinking.

 “Keep negative thoughts out of your head,” he said.
 “Whenever you start thinking negative or even thinking about thinking negative, just realize you can’t control everything.
 What you can control, just focus on that and always have a positive attitude.”

 That’s good advice for someone who entered camp on the outside looking in, and is trying to force his way past a handful of veterans while battling fellow young guys for a precious roster spot.
-Hinostroza can’t control what those guys do.
-But he can control what he does.
-And the more control he has over his own game, and his own speed, the better off he’ll be.
+The more control Hinostroza has over his own game, and his own speed, the better off he’ll be.

 “Everyone comes into camp knowing that they have to play the best they can,” Hinostroza said.
 “My mindset coming into camp was just being confident and knowing my game.
 Having fun and working hard.”